csabapalfi/pagespeed-insights-scripts/README.md

 ### `--local` - local mode

-`pagespeed-score --local` switches to running Lighthouse locally instead of calling the PSI API.
+Switches to running Lighthouse locally instead of calling the PSI API.
 This can be useful for non-public URLs (e.g. staging environment on a private network) or debugging.
 To ensure the local results are close to the PSI API results this module:

   * uses the same version of LightHouse as PSI (5.0.0 as of 26 June 2019)
   * uses the [LightRider mobile config](https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/config/lr-mobile-config.js)